Social and Livelihood Dependencies on Ocean Ecosystems

 Dependency indicators used:

-Application: Identify coastal regions where >40% of animal protein comes from fish and where subsistence fishing provides >20% of household consumption.
+Application: Identify coastal regions where a high share of animal protein comes from fish (for example, >40%, though compilers should establish context-specific thresholds based on national circumstances) and where subsistence fishing provides a substantial share of household consumption (for example, >20%).
 Establish nutrition surveillance in these high-dependency zones to track changes in dietary adequacy alongside monitoring of fish stock status and coastal access.
 If fish protein dependency is high and fish stocks are declining, trigger contingency food security responses (school feeding programmes with alternative protein sources, nutrition supplementation, support for alternative protein production).

 Policy outcome: Proactive food security interventions in fish-dependent populations, preventing malnutrition before it occurs by linking nutrition surveillance to ecosystem condition monitoring.